 All clinic reports (Diagnostic, Initial Therapy Plan, Semester Summary Report, etc.) must be turned in by the times and days listed on the Clinical Report Writing Submission Timeline.
 Late reports are not tolerated.
-NOTE: Revisions to all paperwork are due three days after supervisor's review.
-Paperwork is not considered "approved" and/or complete, until the supervisor has signed or initialed the necessary document(s).
-When submitting revised clinical documents to clinical supervisor, the student is required to highlight the areas of change in the amended document for supervisor to review.
+NOTE: Revisions to all paperwork are due three days after the supervisor's review.
+Paperwork is not considered "approved" or complete until the supervisor has signed or initialed the necessary document(s).
+When submitting revised clinical documents to the clinical supervisor, the student is required to highlight the areas of change in the amended document for a supervisor to review.

-Diagnostic Reports/Reporting (See page 9).
+Diagnostic Reports/Reporting (See page 13 for Dx processes).